Workspaces

 Workspace Settings Overview

-To edit or create an Workspace, go to Build Settings > Workspace.
+To edit or create a Workspace, go to Build Settings > Workspace.

 - User Credentials - Configure how you want to connect to your Data Platform.
-If you want to use OAuth (recommended), you'll also need to add your OAuth Settings.
+If you want to use OAuth, we recommend that approach, and you'll also need to add your OAuth Settings.

-- Storage Mappings - To deploy or refresh your environment, you need to have your Storage Mappings setup.
-Storage Mappings are represent the physical locations in your Data Platform.
-This is where your data pipeline will deploy.
-Learn more about Storage Mappings.
+- Storage Mappings - To deploy or refresh, you need Storage Mappings set up.
+Storage Mappings represent the physical locations in your Data Platform where your data pipeline deploys.
+See Storage Locations and Storage Mappings.

-- Parameters - Parameters are defined as a JSON blob set by the user that can be accessed in the metadata during template rendering.
+- Parameters - Parameters are defined as a JSON blob you set that can be accessed in the metadata during template rendering.
 Learn more about Parameters.

 - OAuth Settings - Enter the OAuth configuration information for your data platform